GranquistR/GranquistR.github.io/README.md

 It will be a true single page application using using HTML, CSS, Javascript, jquery, bootstrap, and AJAX

-I will eventualy have it up as granquistr.github.io.
+The wip version is up to date here:

+granquistr.github.io

-:>
+Cheers :>